Skip to main content

 Cursor Composer Workflow

-Composer enables complex multi-file changes through natural language:
+Composer enables complex multi-file changes through natural language, and can run several agents at once:

 Prompt: "Add authentication to the API.